 “When a dogfighting bust takes place, The HSUS provides unlimited and invaluable resources to ensure that all the dogs (whether it’s 10 or 1,000) will receive every chance.
 The staff is filled with people who sacrifice their personal lives traveling all over the country to ensure animals who are used for the most perverse human activities are no longer left in the hell they’ve endured.
 But even more importantly, they provide law enforcement with information, direction and continued assistance so the agencies are better equipped to not only investigate and prosecute, but to proactively discourage that type of criminal behavior in their communities in the first place.”

-Steve Nardizzi writes on the issue of charity regulators targeting nonprofits for political purposes, and looks specifically at the case of the Oklahoma Attorney General’s attack on The HSUS, saying that “The Oklahoma Farm Bureau opposes The HSUS’s efforts to end cockfighting and intensive confinement of animals on factory farms, which it has every right to do.
-However, instead of debating those issues, it has duplicitously taken on The HSUS’s fundraising costs with the help of a publicly elected government office in Attorney General Pruitt.
+Steve Nardizzi wrote on the issue of charity regulators targeting nonprofits for political purposes, and looked specifically at the case of the Oklahoma Attorney General’s attack on the HSUS, saying that “The Oklahoma Farm Bureau opposes The HSUS’s efforts to end cockfighting and intensive confinement of animals on factory farms, which it has every right to do.
+However, instead of debating those issues, it has duplicitously taken on The HSUS’s fundraising costs with the help of a publicly elected government office in Attorney General Pruitt.”
 Read the full piece here.